callum-hart/mono/misc/musings.md

 - Gives library authors finite control over what styles are exposed – those that can be changed externally.
 - Abolish specificity wars!
 - [Immutable facebook 2] credit design: https://dribbble.com/shots/1666016-Facebook-redesign/attachments/262440
-- I'm currently building UI's using yoke to test my assumptions.
+- I'm currently building UI's using mono to test my assumptions.
-- MVP uses Sass, merely because it's the quickest way to test ideas.
-Ideally yoke will be decoupled from a specific preprocessor.
+- MVP has 1 dependency Sass - merely because it's the quickest way to test ideas.
+Ideally mono will be decoupled from a specific preprocessor.
 It should be as agnostic as possible.
 Compatible with any CSS strategy.
-- Example UI's should also include common use cases (AB tests, themes, responsive pages) – and how they can be achieved with yoke.
+- Example UI's should also include common use cases (AB tests, themes, responsive pages) – and how they can be achieved with mono.
 - Default architecture for CSS is broken -> declare a value and then override it N times.
 - [Technical goals] Leverage naitive CSS as much as possible.
 - What is mutation in CSS?
 When a CSS property for a given element has more than 1 declaration.